 England is taking part in The Organisation for Economic Co-operation and Development’s (OECD) International Early Learning and Child Well-being Study (IELS).
 The purpose of the study is to produce statistics on children’s learning and development, in order to learn more about how best to support children in their early years.
 The Department for Education (DfE) has commissioned the National Foundation for Educational Research (NFER) to carry out the study in England in 2017 and 2018.

-We take privacy and confidentiality very seriously and no individual child, parent, carer or teacher will be identified or identifiable in any reporting.
+We take privacy and confidentiality very seriously and adhere strictly to the 2018 Data Protection Act and General Data Protection Regulation (GDPR).
+To ensure confidentiality, no information concerning individual pupils, parents/carers, teachers or schools will be identified or identifiable in any reporting.
 This privacy notice tells you what DfE, and its approved contractors, will do with the information we collect from parents, children and teachers as part of the IELS study and how we will ensure privacy of personal information.
 It explains:

 - information to be collected for the study